-Friday evening, Charles and his fellow flamenco students had a small part in a show of one of the groups he takes classes from.
-We all know now what happened in Paris on Friday, but I found out from a woman with a smart phone who barged into a conversation I was having with a young student’s mom in the lobby after the show.
-I didn’t go online when we got home to find out more, or even tell Charles (who would have), because I really needed that not to be the story of the evening yet, but of course it was the first thing I read about in the paper when I got up Saturday morning.
-My reaction was probably not much different from anyone else’s to horror that can’t be put into words, but that it seems no one can keep from trying to anyway.
+We all know now about the bombings that happened in Paris Friday evening, but I found out from a woman who interrupted a conversation I was having with a young flamenco dancer's mom, after a show where Charles had just performed with several other students, teens to adults.
+I didn't go online to learn more, or even tell Charles, because I really needed that not to be the story of the evening, yet.
+But of course it was the first thing I read in the paper when I got up Saturday morning.
+My reaction was probably not much different from anyone else’s, to horror that can’t be put into words, but that it seems no one can keep from trying for words anyway.

-Now, I’m fairly sure that wasn’t the reason I went, even unconsciously, but I loved what she said and I feel I haven’t stopped thinking about it since.
-Friday was everything about survival: hundreds in Paris fighting for it, many losing, millions and millions around the world asking ourselves what we would do, if this could come to where we are, if we're safe if we don’t go to France, or Europe, or big stadiums or….
-And Saturday morning, people were going to art movies, and calling their children, and who knows, maybe making French onion soup, something to affirm life and love.
+Now, I’m fairly sure that wasn't my motivation, even unconsciously, but I loved what she said, and I haven’t stopped thinking about it since.
+Friday evening, everything was about survival: hundreds in Paris fighting for it, many losing; millions and millions around the world then asking ourselves what we would have done, what we should do if it happens here, whether we're safe if we don't go to France, or Europe, or big cities, or stadiums.
+And Saturday morning, people were going to art movies, and calling their children, calling their loved ones, maybe making French onion soup, who knows -- anything to affirm life and love.

-Sometimes it seems everything we read or hear anymore is about what we must do for survival, to protect our planet from all we’ve done to imperil it.
-Things like this remind me that it is not just the mighty task of survival that matters, but the things of this life that we intuitively love – the shade of a tree on a hot day, a butterfly, a hawk in the apricot tree, food, family, friends, the daily moments that make the difference, the difference between Friday night and Saturday morning.
+Sometimes it seems everything we read or hear anymore is about survival, what we must do to protect our planet from all we’ve done to imperil it.
+Things like this remind me that it is not just the mighty task of survival that matters, but the things of this life that we intuitively love – the shade of a tree on a hot day, a butterfly, a hawk on the branch of the apricot tree, food, family, friends – the daily moments that make the difference, the difference between Friday night and Saturday morning.

-Comfort food is in the taste buds of the beholder.
-Here in my adopted home of Santa Fe, New Mexico, comfort often comes in the pleasure/pain pairing of hot green chile.
+Comfort is in the taste buds of the beholder.
+I've never made a French onion soup, but here in my adopted home of Santa Fe, New Mexico, comfort comes in the coupling of pleasure and pain that we experience from hot green chile.
 Use or omit from this creamy chowder as you wish; likewise the bacon, which figures more as a supporting character here than a central one.

 6 pieces bacon